apaz-cli/meditations/README.md

 Let us see if Moloch truly bleeds oil.
 Let us see if steel can burn.

 The vampire cannot enter your home uninvited, but can certainly trick you.
 The markets fold, the monkey's paw curls.
-What will you do when the machine breaks down?
+The machine breaks down.
-For food?
-For water?
+What for food?
 For shelter?
 For love?
 Can you help your neighbor?
 Can you help yourself?
-Don't.
-Let.
-Moloch.
-In.
+Will you let Moloch decide?
 ```